- 2.5.1 Markov Processes

 State Diagram

-• The nonempty set of directed edges represent the transition probabilities $p_{ij}$ of the stochastic matrix
+- The nonempty set of directed edges represents the transition probabilities $p_{ij}$ of the stochastic matrix

-In a directed graph, the edges are curves connecting two nodes that has a direction indicated by an arrowhead indicating transition from one state to another state.
+In a directed graph, the edges are curves connecting two nodes that have a direction indicated by an arrowhead indicating transition from one state to another state.
 There are three types of edges.

-1. An in arrow is a directed edge that originate at another node and terminates at the target arrow.
+- An in arrow is a directed edge that originates at another node and terminates at the target node.
 The arrowhead points at the target node or state.

 If we designate $S$ as the set of states or nodes, and $E$ as the set of directed edges, then the graph $\Gamma = (S, E)$ is the collection of both the states and the directed edges.
 This graph $\Gamma$ is the state diagram for a stochastic process.

-Create the state diagram for the stochastic matrix in example 2,
+Create the state diagram for the stochastic matrix in Example 6,

 $$ P = \begin{bmatrix}\ .6\ &\ 0\ &\ 0\ \\ \ 0\ &\ 1\ &\ .5\ \\ \ .4\ &\ 0\ &\ .5\ \end{bmatrix} $$